 The transaction-logs format custom command allows you to use a log format string to log additional fields that are not included in the predefined native Squid or Extended Squid formats or the Apache CLF.
-The log format string is a string that contains the tokens listed in Table 2-99 and mimics the Apache log format string.
+The log format string is a string that contains the tokens listed in Table 0-24 and mimics the Apache log format string.
 The log format string can contain literal characters that are copied into the log file.
 Two backslashes (\\) can be used to represent a literal backslash, and a backslash followed by a single quotation mark (\') can be used to represent a literal single quotation mark.
 A literal double quotation mark cannot be represented as part of the log format string.
 The control characters \t and \n can be used to represent a tab and a new line character, respectively.

-Table 2-99 lists the acceptable format tokens for the log format string.
+Table 0-24 lists the acceptable format tokens for the log format string.
 The ellipsis (...) portion of the format tokens shown in this table represent an optional condition.
 This portion of the format token can be left blank, as in %a.
-If an optional condition is included in the format token and the condition is met, then what is shown in the Value column of Table 2-99 is included in the transaction log output.
+If an optional condition is included in the format token and the condition is met, then what is shown in the Value column of Table 0-24 is included in the transaction log output.
 If an optional condition is included in the format token but the condition is not met, the resulting transaction log output is replaced with a hyphen (-).
 The form of the condition is a list of HTTP status codes, which may or may not be preceded by an exclamation point (!).
-The exclamation point is used to negate all the status codes that follow it, which means that the value associated with the format token is logged if none of the status codes listed after the exclamation point (!) match the HTTP status code of the request, then a hyphen (-) is logged.
+The exclamation point is used to negate all the status codes that follow it, which means that the value associated with the format token is logged if none of the status codes listed after the exclamation point (!) match the HTTP status code of the request.
+If any of the status codes listed after the exclamation point (!) match the HTTP status code of the request, then a hyphen (-) is logged.